Mass protests erupt across Poland over plan to punish judges

 A prosecutor, Dariusz Korneluk, said regular citizens would also suffer if judges are intimidated to the point they issue government-friendly rulings, fearing retribution if they don’t.
 “We are here because the foundations of our country’s system are under threat,” he said.

-Earlier Wednesday, the parliament’s Bureau of Research, which analyzes the legality of draft laws, warned that the new legislation violates both judicial independence and the primacy of European Union law.
+Earlier Wednesday, the parliament’s Bureau of Research, which analyzes the legality of draft laws, warned that the new legislation violates both judicial independence and the primacy of EU law.

 Among other items in the draft law, which the lower house will begin debating Thursday, the government would have the power to discipline judges who carry out rulings in line with EU law, including questioning judicial appointments.
 The Supreme Court said that could put Poland irremediably at odds with the European bloc.